God Knows Where I Am: Reception and awards

 In 2019, God Knows Where I Am won an Emmy Award for Outstanding Lighting Direction and Scenic Design.

 The film received positive feedback from critics.
 Review aggregation website Rotten Tomatoes gives the film a score of 84% based on reviews from 25 critics.
 Christopher Orr of The Atlantic called the film "beautiful, evocative, and ultimately heartbreaking."
 Andy Webster of The New York Times named God Knows Where I Am a "New York Times Critic's Pick."
 Amy Ellis Nutt of The Washington Post praised the film as "remarkably moving."
 John DeFore of The Hollywood Reporter said the film was "haunting and uncommonly artful."

-In 2016, God Knows Where I Am won the Special Jury Prize for International Feature at Hot Docs Canadian International Documentary Festival.
+In 2016, God Knows Where I Am won the Special Jury Prize for Best International Feature Documentary at Hot Docs Canadian International Documentary Festival.
 Napa Valley Film Festival awarded the film with the Special Jury Award for Innovative Treatment of a Social Issue in a Documentary Feature.
 At the Salem Film Fest, God Knows Where I Am won the award for Best Cinematography from American Cinematographer.
 The film was also named Best Documentary Feature at the Maryland International Film Festival, New Hampshire Film Festival, and American Documentary Film Festival.